PortMiami: Railroad access

 There was some opposition to the railroad line being returned to service, with claims that it would be as much of a problem to downtown traffic as container trucks, and that the noise would be a disturbance to nearby residents.
 However, trains are occasional and will be reserved for specialty freight, such as oversized loads and hazardous materials, which will be banned from the tunnel.
 As well, trains will be able to travel at up to 30 mph on the newly renovated line, in contrast to the old limit of 5 mph, and so will be able to cross Biscayne Boulevard in 90 seconds.
 The current plan is for the line to be strictly for intermodal services, with the project including a rail yard and station at the port.
 However, a passenger station may be added in the future.

 The cost of restoring the rail link between the port and the Hialeah Railyard was estimated at $46.9 million, $28 million of which was applied for through a federal grant in 2010.
 Later that year, a grant of $22 million was awarded for this project, as well as to build an on site intermodal rail yard at the port.
 During the 2000s the percent of Florida East Coast Railway's business has increased from around 60% to around 80% intermodal freight.
 However, this was partially due to a decrease in other freight traffic caused by the 2008 recession, which reduced the number of trains, many carrying rock aggregate used in construction, from about 20 to 14 per day.

-There is also a plan to start a passenger service connecting Jacksonville to Miami using the FECR mainline, with stops at popular tourist attractions.
-The State of Florida has provided $116 million of the $268 million needed to fund that project.
+There was a plan to start a passenger service connecting Jacksonville to Miami using the FECR mainline, with stops at popular tourist attractions.
+The State of Florida had provided $116 million of the $268 million needed to fund that project.
 The remaining funding for the passenger line is expected to come from a federal grant, and the remaining funding to fix the local freight line from the Port to Hialeah is supposed to come from the Florida East Coast Railroad (FEC) at $10.9 million, the Florida Department of Transportation (FDOT) at $10.9 million, with the PortMiami itself providing $4.8 million.
+(The passenger service never began; however, the plan was effectively replaced by Brightline.)
 In April 2011, Atlas Railroad Construction was chosen to rebuild the line, which was to be completed by 2012 and was estimated to remove 5% of the road traffic from the port.
 On July 15, 2011, a ground-breaking ceremony marking the beginning of the rail link project, which is expected to create over 800 jobs and generate $33.38 million in wages, was performed by US Senator Bill Nelson, Secretary of Transportation Ray LaHood, Miami-Dade Mayor Carlos Giménez, and Miami city mayor Tomás Regalado.
 The project has been named the PortMiami Intermodal and Rail Reconnection Project.

-In 2019, Brightline announced plans to construct a station at PortMiami.